Hepatitis C (HCV) RNA PCR Tests in Jamshedpur – Qualitative & Quantitative

 How do I read my Hepatitis C Viral Load report?

 TND means no RNA detected.
-Values within the linear range report IU/mL and log10.
+Values within the assay’s linear range report IU/mL and log10.
 Very high values may need dilution/re-run.
-Your doctor will interpret trends over time.
+Trends over time are more meaningful than a single value.

 How soon can I get my reports?

-Most Hepatitis C RT-PCR tests are reported the same day after sample reaches the molecular lab.
-We’ll share e-reports via WhatsApp/email.
+Most Hepatitis C RT-PCR tests are reported the same/next working day after sample reaches the molecular lab.
+E-reports are shared securely via WhatsApp/email.

 Is fasting required?

-No fasting is needed for qualitative, quantitative, or genotyping PCR.
+No fasting is needed for qualitative or quantitative PCR.

 What about accuracy and quality control?

-Platforms are validated; daily internal QC and external proficiency programs are followed.
+Validated RT-PCR platforms are used with daily internal QC and external proficiency testing.
 Barcode tracking and delta checks support accuracy; typical RNA assay variability is about 2%.